dtrlanz/markhor/README.md

 ## Project Status

 This project is still pre-alpha.
 Assume all APIs are experimental.
+Every version has breaking changes.

 **Version:** 0.1.0-alpha.0

+## Packages

+-   `markhor`: App context and command-line interface
+-   `markhor_core`: Core functionalities for AI (models, embeddings, etc.) and file management (workspaces, documents, metadata)
+-   `markhor_extensions`: Various extensions (incl. clients for several APIs)

+## Getting Started

+1. Clone the repository.
+2. Navigate to the project directory.
+3. Build the project using `cargo build`.
+4. Run the CLI application using `cargo run --package markhor`.

 ## Project Goals